false-schemers/wcpl/README.md

 - adjacent mixed-char-size string literals concatenation (works for same-char-size)
 - implicit conversions of arrays to element pointers; explicit `&arr[0]` required for now
-- implicit promotions of char and short types as vararg ... arguments (for now it's reported as an error)
+- implicit promotions of char and short types as vararg `...` arguments (for now it's reported as an error)
 - implicit conversion of `0` to `NULL` (also currently reported as an error)
-- implicit conversion of pointer to boolean (now requires explicit `!= NULL`)
+- implicit conversion of pointer to boolean in `||`, `&&` and `?:` expressions (now requires explicit `!= NULL`)
 - implicit conversion of function pointer to function (reported as an error)
+- implicit conversion of longer to shorter integral types (use explicit casts)
+- implicit conversion of same-length unsigned to signed integer parameters (use explicit casts)
 - taking address of a global scalar var (for now, `&` works for global arrays/structs/unions only)
 - non-constant `{}` initializers for locals in function scope
 - `static` variables in function scope